 - Clothing suitable for whatever the weather throws at us for the outdoor portions of the program

-- For the field days we would also like you to bring a pack containing items that you would normally take with you on a day out into the back country e.g. extra clothing, tarp, ski poles, duct tape, fire start kit, ensolite/thermarest, Swiss army knife/Leatherman.
+- For the field days, we would also like you to bring a pack containing items that you would normally take with you on a day out into the backcountry e.g. extra clothing, tarp, ski poles, duct tape, fire starter kit, ensolite/Thermarest, Swiss army knife/Leatherman.

-- Additionally participants are welcome to bring equipment with them that they regularly use in a back country setting to use as part of scenarios, examples would be snowshoes, skis, snowboard, ice axes, avalanche probes etc.
+- Additionally, participants are welcome to bring equipment with them that they regularly use in a backcountry setting to use as part of scenarios, examples would be snowshoes, skis, snowboards, ice axes, avalanche probes, etc.

 - The First Aid kit you would normally bring on a trip.

 Please book as early as practical to avoid disappointment.
 We require full payment at the time of booking.

 Please note that you will be required to sign our waiver before commencing the program.
 Please view our sample waiver copy.

 There are two basic types of insurance that most travellers need to consider: Medical and Cancellation/Trip Interruption Insurance.
 We offer our guests coverage for both and highly recommend you purchase it.

 Emergency Medical Expenses Insurance:

 It is wise to ensure that your health plan will cover you in case of illness or accident during your trip.
 Obtain extra coverage if necessary.
 There is no charge for rescue in the national and provincial parks, however, costs such as air or ground transportation, long-term care, and other services are not covered.